BenjaminTendler/SteadyStateDiffusionMicrostructure/README.md

 You may need to compile the Fourier-based convolution script defined in bin/CONVNFFT.
 To achieve this, please run 'bin/CONVFFT/convnfft_install.m.

+**Updates**

+- The x-axis in Figure 8c and 8d of the manscript should be labelled 'radius', not 'diameter'.
+This has been updated in the scripts here.

 **Copyright**

 Copyright, 2024, University of Oxford.
 All rights reserved